dawsonp-zwickroell/typescript-deprecated/README.md

 *A mostly reasonable approach to TypeScript*

+Side note for the code examples: all code examples that originate from the javascript styleguide are not modified for typescript.
+This is mostly notable because no data types are used.

+> Why?
+It is easier to see the difference between this styleguide and the original javascript styleguide.

 ## Original style guide
 The original style guide can be found [here](https://github.com/airbnb/javascript) We refer to this version: https://github.com/airbnb/javascript/blob/788208295469e19b806c06e01095dc8ba1b6cdc9/README.md